cmb347827/intro-component-with-signup-form-master-github.io/README.md

 ### Continued development

-- Daily tutorials and projects in HTML5, CSS3, Javascrip, Bootstrap, Sass/SCSS.
-For now, in time I will go re-learn React ect.
+- Daily tutorials and projects in HTML5, CSS3, Javascript, jQuery, Bootstrap, and Sass/SCSS.
+For now.
+In time I will go re-learn React ect, or what's needed.

 ### Useful resources